EARTH 312 – Sedimentary Geology

 EARTH 251 – Spatial Analysis in Geosciences

-EARTH 251 is co-taught with Dr. Vicky Moon and Dr. Rochelle Hansen.
+EARTH 251 is co-taught with Dr. Vicki Moon and Dr. Rochelle Hansen.
 The course introduces mapping and spatial analysis in two and three dimensions.
 Topics covered include geomorphological and stratigraphic mapping in the field, analysis of geological structures, and building digital maps using GIS.
 Three dimensional modelling software is used to teach students about data inputs, model quality, and model uncertainty.
 Basic calculations of slope, volume, resource quantity, and spatial statistics are incorporated into exercises.
 A field trip to Port Waikato, where students map Mesozoic and Cenozoic stratigraphy is the highlight of the semester.

 EARTH 506 – Geological Modelling